baywa-re-lusy/publisher-subscriber/README.md

 ## Usage

 Currently, this library only supports PubNub.
-However it uses an Adapter pattern to allow adding other vendors easily.
+However, it uses an Adapter pattern to allow adding other vendors easily.

 ```php
 use BayWaReLusy\PublisherSubscriberTools\PubSubTools;